apache/jspwiki-site/README.md

 | Filename            | Description
 | -------------       | -----------
 | `./pom.xml`         | to orchestrate the website build
-| `./ci.sh`           | script, meant to be run by a CI server, to build and deploy the website.
+| `./Jenkinsfile`     | file meant to be run by a Jenkins CI server, to build and deploy the website.
 | `./mvn-ci.sh`       | script to build and deploy the website using Maven.
 | `./src/main/jbake/` | standard [jbake maven plugin structure](https://github.com/ingenieux/jbake-maven-plugin), contains three subdirectories:
 |  -> `assets/`       | The assets directory is where you should place your static files such as images, CSS files and JavaScript files etc. These files are copied over to the baked output as is.
 You can create any directory structure you like in the assets directory and this structure will be maintained when copied.